Sienci-Labs/Resources/laserbeam/lb-software/ytsb-lb-offsets-in-gsender.md

 </ul>
 &nbsp;
 <ul>
   <li>Take note of which way your LongMill would logically have to move for your laser beam to align with your set origin.
-Remember, the whole purpose of utilizing offsets is to move your <b><i>LaserBeam’s center</i> to the <i>set origin of your work piece</i>, which is the location of the <i>router/spindle’s centerpoint.</i></b>  Let’s look at an example with a router mount of <b>orientation <i>A</i></b> .
+Remember, the whole purpose of utilizing offsets is to move your <b><i>LaserBeam's center</i> to the <i>set origin of your work piece</i>, which is the location of the <i>router/spindle's centerpoint.</i></b>  Let's look at an example with a router mount of <b>orientation <i>A</i></b> .
 We only need a y-offset for this orientation, but we must take note of what sign the coordinate should have:</li>
 </ul>
 <img class="aligncenter wp-image-6308 size-full" src="https://resources.sienci.com/wp-content/uploads/2024/02/Picture16.jpg" alt="" width="620" height="600" />
 <ul>